EAVi/Ninja/README.txt

 Begin Dumb legal stuff:
                 All files provided are 100% made by Eric "Magnar" Villanueva.
-Yes, even the textures; are all mine.
+      Yes, even the textures; they're all mine.
-        You're allowed to do whatever you want with these files except sell them or pass them off as your own.
+                You're allowed to do whatever you want with these files except sell them or pass them
+      off as your own.
                 (This games isn't impressive at all so nobody would buy it anyways).
-        You are absolutely allowed to clone this project and make your own repository of it, so long as your repo has a readme with a link to "https://github.com/EAVi/Ninja" I mean, I'm not the police, but at least don't make it obvious.
-End Dumb legal stuf
+                You are absolutely allowed to clone this project and make your own repository of it, so long as your repo has a readme with a link to "https://github.com/EAVi/Ninja" I mean, If you have illegal intentions, this document is probably not gonna stop you anyways End Dumb legal stuf

     If you look at the files, you'll probably notice a directory "data" with a file "debug.txt"